Six people killed in communal violence in Haryana, 116 arrested so far: CM Khattar | Law-Order

 Haryana Chief Minister Manohar Lal Khattar on Wednesday said six people, including two home guards, have died in the communal violence in the state while 116 have been arrested.

-He said that stray incidents of violence reported elsewhere after the Nuh clashes have been brought under control.
+He said that stray incidents of violence reported elsewhere after the Nuh clashes have been brought under control and the situation has become normal now.

 The injured have been admitted to various hospitals, including at Nalhar in Nuh and Medanta in Gurugram, the Haryana chief minister said, adding that 116 people have been arrested while a search was on to nab the other accused.